AWS-Security-Portfolio/cicd-security/README.md

 # AWS Security CI/CD Lab

-Implemented a secure AWS CI/CD pipeline using CodePipeline, CodeBuild, and GitHub integration.
+Implemented a secure AWS CI/CD pipeline using CodePipeline, CodeBuild and GitHub integration.
-The project emphasizes security best practices such as least-privilege IAM, secrets management, MFA, CloudWatch logging, static analysis, and automated testing to ensure safe and reliable software delivery.
+The project emphasizes security best practices such as least-privilege IAM, secrets management, MFA, CloudWatch logging, static analysis and automated testing to ensure safe and reliable software delivery.

 ---